 Companies offering Tuition Refund Insurance

 Tuition refund insurance policies are offered either through selected colleges or through group plans.
-The group plans are available for use at any accredited college.
+Group plans are available for use at any accredited college.

-Three companies offer tuition refund insurance through colleges:
+Additional companies that offer tuition refund insurance through colleges:

 1) A.W.G.
 Dewar, Inc. – A.W.G.
 Dewar’s Tuition Refund Plan provides up to 100% coverage for medically necessary withdrawals at more than 180 colleges and 1,000 private elementary and secondary schools.